 “When I have to go far or go for an exam I use sanitary napkins but at home I use cloth.
 This is because I cannot afford to use sanitary napkins every time.
 It’s expensive,” says Sonam Kumari, a high school student in a remote, border village of Champaran district of Bihar who also works a tailoring job from home.
 “It’s good to use Stayfree for hygiene and it comes in a packet so it is easy to carry around,” her neighbour Kismat adds.
 While the National Family Health Survey(2015-16) reveals that 48% rural women (and 80% adolescent girls) use sanitary napkins, many cannot afford it.

 “On the one hand the government promotes ‘Beti Bachao, Beti Padhao’ (Save and Educate the Girl Child), but on the other, it is so regressive that it forgets that each girl child needs access to menstrual hygiene products every month.
-The 12% GST on menstrual hygiene products denies the physical realities of bodies and the needs of almost half the country’s population”, says Nivedita from Goonj, an NGO that works with the women in rural Bihar.
+The 12% GST on menstrual hygiene products denies the physical realities of bodies and the needs of almost half the country’s population”, says Nivedita Jha from South Asian Women in Media.

 This if left unattended can lead to vaginal infections.
 An even more shocking picture emerges from the testimony of Anita Devi from another part of Bihar.
 Still in her 30s, she has undergone a complete hysterectomy.
 The doctors recommended it because she had severe reproductive tract infection.
 Doctors believe this is because she used dirty cloth for her periods.
 She still uses cloth for her periods but clearly says “If I could afford it, I would prefer to use sanitary napkins.
 I know several other women who had to undergo hysterectomies.”
 But is hysterectomy even the right intervention in such cases?